MicrosoftDocs/azure-devops-docs/docs/pipelines/process/phases.md

 ## Timeouts

 To avoid hanging up your resources when your release is hung or waiting too long, it's a good idea to set a limit on how long your release is allowed to run.
-Use the phase timeout setting to specify the limit in minutes for jobs run by this phase.
+Use the job timeout setting to specify the limit in minutes for jobs run by this job.
 A zero value means that the jobs will run forever (except in hosted pools, where they will be forcibly stopped).

 # [YAML](#tab/yaml)